WoodyWoodster/django-testcontainers-plus/README.md

 - **Zero Configuration**: Automatically detects your database and service needs from Django settings
 - **Plug and Play**: Install, add to settings, and go - no manual container management
-- **Database Agnostic**: Supports PostgreSQL, MySQL, MariaDB, MongoDB, and more
+- **Database Agnostic**: Supports PostgreSQL, MySQL, MariaDB, and more
 - **Beyond Databases**: Redis for caching, MinIO for S3, and other services
 - **Dual Compatibility**: Works with both Django's test runner and pytest
 - **Smart Defaults**: Sensible defaults with full customization when needed